Hey, There!

 Targeted Resume

+Over time, these have arguably become the most desired resume type, and for some jobs, it’s necessary to have one.
 If you don't have time to create a targeted resume for each position, be sure to do so for those that are an ideal match.
-Targeted resumes are specifically created for a particular position for which you are applying.

 What's included?